-A. Quantizer design
+A. Quantizer Design

 The nature of the quantization noise depends on the quantizer design.
-The quantizers based on the minimization of the MSE end with non-uniform quantization solutions based on the marginal PDFs [3, 53] or some modification of them including the perceptual metric [17, 33-35].
-However, it has been suggested that constraining the Maximum Perceptual Error (MPE) may be better than minimizing its average [33-35, 54].
-This is because the important issue is not minimizing the average error across the regions but minimizing the annoyance in every quantized region.
+Quantizers based on MSE minimization result in nonuniform quantization that is determined by the marginal distribution of coefficients [3], [53] or a version of this distribution modified to accomodate a perceptual metric.
+However, it has been suggested that constraining the maximum perceptual error (MPE) may be better than minimizing its average [33]-[35], [54].
+This is because the important issue is not minimizing the average error across the regions but minimizing the visibility of errors in every quantized region.

 Constraining the MPE is equivalent to a uniform quantization in a perceptually uniform domain.
 Therefore, once in the perceptually Euclidean domain the quantizer design is extremely simple: uniform scalar quantization and uniform bit allocation.
-Of course, the expression of this quantizer turns out to be non-uniform in the linear transform domain (local-DCT or wavelets).
+Of course, the expression of this quantizer turns out to be nonuniform in the linear transform domain (local-DCT or wavelets).

-The difference between the approaches that implicitly followed the MPE idea [17, 22, 23, 31-35] is the accuracy of the perception model which is used to propose the perceptually Euclidean domain before the uniform quantization:
+The difference between the approaches that implicitly followed the MPE idea [17], [22], [23], [31]-[35] is the accuracy of the perceptual model that is used to map the coefficients to a perceptually Euclidean domain in which they are uniformly quantized.